On This Page

 Frequently Asked Questions

 Review the following frequently asked questions about mixed-mode instruction.
-For additional information, read the general fall 2020 frequently asked questions.
+For additional information, read all frequently asked questions.

 Think about what learning objectives for your course could be most effectively met in person and plan time for that during in-class periods.
 For example, perhaps some lectures could be pre-recorded so that a portion of each class could be dedicated to hands-on activities.
 Read guiding questions about mixed-mode course design.